Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 * ## Thank you<div id='thanks'/>
    * Thankyou.html was developed to improve the feedback experience for users.
    * When the user fills out the form and clicks on submit, they will be directed to this thank you page.
    * The user receives a response, letting them know that their message was sent.
-Because the user receives confirmation, the experience is improved.
+The experience is enhanced since the user receives confirmation.
    ![thank-you](https://user-images.githubusercontent.com/91072896/143430216-edd8e46e-6277-4974-adc7-78ee9726537d.png)